j-w-s/Checkers/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This section contains information regarding the creation and use of this project: how we built the enclosure, how we soldered the wires for compatability with the breadboard, the total expenditure of resources for the materials of the project, the installation of this software, and more.
+This section contains information regarding the creation and use of this project: how we built the enclosure, how we synthesized compatability with the breadboard, the total expenditure of monetary resources for the materials of the project, the installation of this software, and more.

 ### Prerequisites